 WGMA – The Way Ahead (PDF)

 The IMHA Board has been considering the feasibility of setting up Hockey 5 tournaments to encourage the participation of countries which find it impossible to field a squad of 16 or 18 players on the basis of the very low numbers of players available, or the costs of attending such events.
 Staging such tournaments creates extra workload and host nations would have to carry out some alterations to their pitches to meet the requirements of this game.
 The level of interest is unknown, but the concept for Masters Hockey is likely to be pursued by the WMH.

 (To understand the logistical and social problems with which the IMHA must contend – open the ‘Future Issues’ PDF above)

 Masters Indoor World Cups

 The German Masters staged the first ever Masters International World Cup tournament in Krefeld in February 2017.
-The IMHA was delighted with this successful development which attracted new members such as Denmark, Sweden and Poland.
-It was the first of many future Masters Indoor tournaments.
-The next one is to be held in Hong Kong in 2019 under the banner of the WMH.
-Visit the Tournaments page on this website for details.
+This successful event attracted new members such as Denmark, Sweden and Poland.
+It was followed by the 2nd Masters Indoor World Cup in Hong Kong in February 2019.
+More will follow.
+Visit the Tournaments page on this website for updates.